ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 :banner: banners/deploying_eagle.jpg

 ==============
-Deploying Eagle ERP
+Deploying Eagle
 ==============

-This document describes basic steps to set up Eagle ERP in production or on an internet-facing server.
+This document describes basic steps to set up Eagle in production or on an internet-facing server.
 It follows :ref:`installation <setup/install>`, and is not generally necessary for a development systems that is not exposed on the internet.